backdrop-contrib/details_html5/README.md

 Details HTML5 Element
 =====================

-Details HTML5 enables a new Form API element that renders the new HTML5 details and summary tags.
+Details HTML5 enables a new Form API field type that renders the new HTML5 details and summary tags.

 In general, you will only need to enable this module if another module requires it.
 As a demonstration, this module updates two pages to use details elements: